palewire/first-visual-story/readthedocs/index.rst

 Well that doesn't look quite right.
 The reason the X axis is displaying at the top of the chart is that in SVGs, the coordinate 0,0 is at the top left.
 So we need to shift, or ``translate`` the X axis down by the height of the chart.
 The Y axis is fine where it is.

+Replace the code for the X axis with the below.

 .. code-block:: javascript
     :emphasize-lines: 5